Renegade Nell: Viewership

-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Renegade Nell experienced a significant surge in global demand following the release of its trailer around March 20, and peaked on March 29 with the official launch of the show on Disney+.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Renegade Nell experienced a significant surge in global demand following the release of its trailer around 20 March, and peaked on 29 March with the official launch of the show on Disney+.
 Demand on that day reached nearly the level of the average global TV show, marking a rise of 11,346 places in its worldwide rank.
-Luminate, which gathers viewership data from certain smart TVs in the U.S, announced that Renegade Nell was watched for 177.5 million minutes from March 29 to April 4.
+Luminate, which gathers viewership data from certain smart TVs in the U.S, announced that Renegade Nell was watched for 177.5 million minutes from 29 March to 4 April.
 The series accounted for 3.6% of Disney+ original series viewing time in 2024.

 Critical response

 On Metacritic, the series holds a weighted average score of 70 out of 100, based on 13 critics, indicating "generally favorable reviews".

 Lucy Mangan of The Guardian rated Renegade Nell four out of five stars and praised the show for its fun, action-packed nature and Louisa Harland's performance as the titular character.
 She noted the series' supernatural twist, with Nell gaining superhuman abilities when in danger, which leads to thrilling set pieces.
 Mangan appreciated the show's lighthearted, non-serious tone, comparing it to Gentleman Jack with added swagger, and found Harland's portrayal full of confidence and charm.
 She acknowledged the plot's occasional chaos but felt that the energy of the cast held it together.
 Fiona Sturges of The Financial Times said Renegade Nell is a lively and entertaining period drama that marks a stylistic departure for Sally Wainwright from her previous crime dramas like Happy Valley.
 She praised Harland's charismatic performance as Nell Jackson, noting that the character is tough and not afraid to stand her ground.
 Sturges found the show to be fast-paced and fun, with comedic fight scenes and magical elements, such as the Tinkerbell-like figure, Billy Blind, adding a whimsical touch.
 She also highlighted the supporting roles from Craig Parkinson and Joely Richardson, but emphasized that the show is ultimately Harland's, as she brings charm and energy to the role.

 Anita Singh in The Daily Telegraph complimented Harland's performance, highlighting her gift for physical comedy and action heroism, noting that Harland carries the whole series with ease.
 However, Singh found the fairy character, Billy Blind to be "hellishly annoying," especially for older viewers, despite its potential appeal to younger audiences.
 She found the show's supernatural elements and script leaning too much into silliness, with the fantasy aspects feeling more like a rejected Doctor Who episode as the story progressed.